 The fact that plants improve the indoor climate is controversial - we show what is really true of the myth and how you can guarantee to optimize your well-being with a few green accents

 Author: Katharina Healing

-Do plants lead to a good indoor climate?
-While this myth remains controversial, one thing is clear: plants are essential and essential for human life.
-Through their photosynthesis, they convert the carbon dioxide that we exhale into fresh oxygen.
+Do plants create a good indoor climate?
+While this myth remains controversial, one thing is clear: plants are essential and essential to human life.
+They convert this through photosynthesis carbon dioxidethat we breathe out into fresh oxygen.
 So they help the human organism by removing harmful substances from the Air remove.

 NASA study - the source of the myth

 Scientist of NASA were looking for ways to effectively detoxify the air in space stations in 1989.
 To do this, they examined indoor plants.
 It was found that these can purify the air of volatile organic compounds such as formaldehyde and benzene.
 A positive finding, as these are suspected of causing cancer.
 Later studies also showed that soil microorganisms in potted plants also play a role in cleaning indoor air.
 The participating scientist Bill Wolverton confirmed that the size of the leaf surface is decisive for the speed of air cleaning.

 Objection: Inadequate applicability of the study leads to doubts

 Other experts, however, have doubts about this study.
 Luz Claudio, professor of environmental medicine and public health at the Icahn School of Medicine on Mount Sinai, says in a Time interview: “There are no definitive studies that show that indoor plants can significantly improve air quality in the household, making health measurable to improve. ”While she acknowledges that indoor plants can improve air quality and remove volatile chemical toxins from the air under laboratory conditions, this is not the case in the home or office.
 A healthy indoor climate cannot therefore be created.

 A healthy indoor climate through simple ventilation